In what kinds of classes and meetings do TypeWell services work best?

 1) The TypeWell Transcriber

-Recruit and put your own through the transcribing course;
+Recruit a candidate and put them through the transcribing course;